Birla Mandir, Kolkata

-Birla Mandir in Kolkata, India, is a Hindu temple on Asutosh Chowdhury Avenue, Ballygunge, built by the industrialist Birla family.
+Birla Mandir in Ward Number 69, Kolkata, India, is a Hindu temple on Asutosh Chowdhury Avenue, Ballygunge, built by the industrialist Birla family.
 It is dedicated to Vishnu avatars such as Rama and Krishna.
 This temple is open in the morning from 5.30 A.M. to 11 A.M. and in the evening from 4 .30 P.M. to 9 P.M.
 On Janmashtami, the birthday of Krishna, devotees come from far away places to pay their respect to the deities.

 History

 The construction of the temple began in 1970.
 It took 26 years to complete the entire structure.
 The construction was supervised by the Sompuras.

 On Wednesday, the 21st of February, 1996, the Pran Prathistha was done by Swami Chidanandaji Maharaj in the morning.
 Dr. Karan Singh inaugurated the temple the same day.

 Location

 Birla Temple is located on Ashutosh Choudhury Avenue, Ballygunge, kolkata.
 It is also known as Laxminarayan Mandir.
-Nearest metro station of Birla Mandir are Jatin Das Park and VIP Bazaar (under construction).
+Nearest metro station of Birla Mandir are Jatin Das Park and VIP Bazar (under construction).
 It is 16 km from Dumdum/Kolkata Airport, 5 km from Sealdah railway station and apart from these; buses, trams, taxies etc. are also available.